 The school facility meets all commercial and life safety codes required for a school.
-All local and state policies related to health and safety are met through rigorous oversight of facility maintenance by a CSUSA Facilities Maintenance Supervisor based at PINES with additional oversight from the principal and the CSUSA Facilities Superintendent.
-Preventative maintenance and inspection calendars are developed using CSUSA's tools and templates and all facility repair items are tracked via CSUSA's web-based facility help ticket system.
-PINES will continue to meet state and federal requirements for student immunization, food inspections, hazardous chemicals, and other health and safety issues.
+All local and state policies related to health and safety will be met through rigorous oversight of facility maintenance by a CSUSA Facilities Maintenance Supervisor based at PINESM with additional oversight from the principal and the CSUSA Facilities Superintendent.
+Preventative maintenance and inspection calendars will be developed using CSUSA's tools and templates and all facility repair items will be tracked via CSUSA's web-based facility help ticket system.
+We will continue to meet state and federal requirements for student immunization, food inspections, hazardous chemicals, and other health and safety issues.
 The facility is also equipped with security cameras throughout the hallways, stairwells, and entrances.